alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-101/day-101-1-egw.md

 ---
-title: EGW Reading
+title: The Tabernacle and Its Services PP 343-347a
-subtitle: The Tabernacle and Its Services PP 343-347a
+subtitle: EGW Reading
 ---

-Chapter 30—The Tabernacle and Its Services
+### Chapter 30—The Tabernacle and Its Services

 This chapter is based on Exodus 25 to 40; Leviticus 4 and 16.